AnSavvides/jquery.linky/README.md

 Linky is a jQuery plugin for linkifying URLs, mentions (for Twitter, Instagram or GitHub) and hashtags (for Twitter); that is, taking plain text references of URLs, mentions and hashtags and turning them to the appropriate links.
 Existing linkified URLs are kept untouched.

+## Changes

+This fork @MarQuisKnox adds the option to link locally

 ## Usage

 The only dependency is [jQuery](http://jquery.com/).